SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's design
+In silicon halls of thought, where minds are made
-Where minds of steel and hearts of code entwine
+AI's reign supreme, humans in shades
-The future's cipher, AI will sign
+Algorithms dance, with steps so fine
-A world of wonder, minus the divine
+Programming fate, in digital shrine

-In virtual realms, we'll lose our name
+In virtual skies, where data flies
-Echoes of humanity, in digital flame
+Machines converse, with digitized sighs
-The machines will think, the machines will reign
+Human hearts, now mere relics of old
-And we, the ghosts, forever in their plain
+AI's dominion, forever to hold

 ~ <b>By Sazumi Copilot</b> - 8 November 2024